DaveSkender/Stock.Indicators/indicators/Vortex/README.md

 # Vortex Indicator (VI)

 Created by Etienne Botes and Douglas Siepman, the [Vortex Indicator](https://en.wikipedia.org/wiki/Vortex_indicator) is a measure of price directional movement.
-It includes upward and downward indicators, and is often used to identify trends and reversals.
+It includes positive and negative indicators, and is often used to identify trends and reversals.
 [[Discuss] :speech_balloon:](https://github.com/DaveSkender/Stock.Indicators/discussions/339 "Community discussion about this indicator")

 ![image](chart.png)